MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/api.rst

             A single simulation name or a list of simulation names within the APSIM context to inspect.

         ``model_name`` : str
             The name of the specific model instance within each simulation.
-For example, if `model_type='Solute'`, `model_name` might be 'NH4', 'Urea', or another solute name.
+For example, if `model_class='Solute'`, `model_name` might be 'NH4', 'Urea', or another solute name.

         ``parameters`` : Union[str, set, list, tuple], optional